 Cancer Care Centers of Brevard patients have many options when it comes to clinical trials through the US Oncology network.

 Personalized Treatment Plans for Colorectal Cancer in Brevard County

 The medical oncologists and radiation oncologists at Cancer Care Centers of Brevard work with you to identify the best treatment plan for you.
-We have locations in the Brevard County area including Palm Bay, Melbourne, Merrit Island, Rockledge, and Sebastian, FL.
+We have locations in the Brevard County area, including Palm Bay, Melbourne, Merrit Island, and Rockledge, FL.
 We also offer second opinions on diagnosis and treatment plans for colon and rectal cancers.
 Take the time to evaluate your options and choose the cancer care team you feel most comfortable with.